shangwe-nems/comego-client/README.md

-# Getting Started with UPhoto App
+# Getting Started with COMEGO App

 This project was bootstrapped with [Create React App]